 This Maryland street address is the official address of your business and where you’ll receive mail from the state (except for any service of process, which will go to your resident agent).
 Tip: Keep it simple with one address for all your mail and notifications.
 Hire Northwest as your resident agent, and you can use our Maryland address as your principal office address.

+For your Maryland registered agent—also called “resident agent”—include the name and signature of either a Maryland resident (such as yourself) or a business that provides Maryland resident agent service (such as Northwest).
 Like your principal office, your resident agent address must be a Maryland street address and will become part of the permanent public record of your Maryland corporation.
 Tip: Hire Northwest and our address will go here.

 List the number of shares you’re creating and their par value.
 Par value is the “face value” of the share (the price listed on stock certificates).
 It’s typically the lowest value at which the share will be traded.
-If the par value of all your shares together is over $100,000, your Articles filing fee will increase.
+If the par value of all your shares together is over $100,000, your articles filing fee will increase.
 No par value?
 Your filing fee will increase if you have more than 5,000 shares.

 List the names of your directors and the total number of directors your Maryland corporation will have.